Your Professional Image

 Men and women should wear a conservative two-piece business suit, preferably dark blue or gray.
 In addition to this, a conservative white or pastel colored long-sleeve shirt or blouse and clean, well-polished dark dress shoes are best.
 Open toed shoes are not considered formal and should not be worn in an interview.
 Men’s neckties should be with a conservative pattern.
 When in doubt, be professional and conservative.

 You are selling yourself.
 It is important to be well-groomed.
 If you feel you need a haircut, you probably do.
-Ladies, if you would like to learn more about applying make-up that looks natural for interviews view this You Tube video.
-These tips/techniques will help you get a professional look.

 Monitor Other Areas of Life